-Yoga Techniques Training Practice (50 clock hours) – includes group practice of asana in Sivananda, Iyengar and Hatha yoga styles; pranayama; chanting; mantra; meditation; and other traditional yoga techniques.
+Yoga Techniques Training Practice (50 clock hours) – Includes group practice of asana in Sivananda, Iyengar and Hatha yoga styles; pranayama; chanting; mantra; meditation; and other traditional yoga techniques.
 These hours will be a mix between guided practice of the techniques as well as analytical training in how to teach and practice the techniques.
 Includes participation in a graduation retreat day of practice held the last day of the program with a special guest lecturer.
 The cost is $50 (see “Additional Fees” section below).
-Time will be divided as follows: 65% lab (actual practice of techniques) and 35% lecture.
+Time will be divided as follows: 65% practicum (actual practice of techniques) and 35% theory (lecture and discussion).

-Anatomy and Physiology (21 clock hours) – includes both human physical anatomy and physiology and energy anatomy (chakras).
+Anatomy and Physiology (21 clock hours) – Includes both human physical anatomy and physiology and energy anatomy (chakras).
 Topics will include both the study of the subject and application of its principles to yoga practice (benefits, contraindications, healthy movement patterns, etc.).
 Students will participate in a 2 hour field trip to a cadaver lab.
-The cost is $20 (see “Additional Fees” section on page 5).
-These hours are 100% lecture and % lab.
+These hours are 100% theory and 0% practicum.

-Yoga Practicum (200 clock hours) – includes practice teaching, receiving feedback, observing others teaching and hearing/giving feedback.
+Yoga Practicum (200 clock hours) – Includes teaching, receiving feedback, observing others teaching and providing feedback.
 Also includes assisting students while someone else is teaching.
-The practicum hours are evaluated by the Program Director based on the following skills: explanation and correction of the postures, tone of voice, managing of the class, mentioning benefits and breathing techniques, providing feedback to the students after the class is over.
-These hours are 100% lab.
+The practicum hours are evaluated by the Program Director based on the following skills: explanation and correction of the postures, tone of voice, classroom management, disclosure of benefits and breathing techniques, and providing students with feedback after class.
+These hours are 100% practicum.

 Students are required to attend 100% of scheduled classes, complete all assigned reading and homework, demonstrate a passing grade of 70% or better on all examinations, and demonstrate competency in practicum.

-Prospective students must be at least 18 years of age or with Program Director approval and have a basic knowledge of yoga.
-The requirements are a minimum of one year of personal yoga experience and a regular yoga practice along with a commitment to participating fully in this program.
-An open mind and a desire to learn are important for successful students.
+Prospective students must be at least 18 years of age, or with Program Director approval, and have a basic knowledge of yoga.
+A 200-hour certification is a prerequisite to the 300-hour program.
+An open mind and a desire to learn are important for the success of students and the overall program experience.
 Students will not be discriminated against based on race, ethnicity, gender, age, sexual orientation, religion, or physical ability.